 “Are you going to be able to enjoy this vacation?” someone asked me, knowing it would end with leaving my daughter thousands of miles away.

-“I sure hope so,” I answered since we, after the whirlwind that is Senior year, really needed this vacation to be a vacation.
+“I sure hope so,” I answered since we, after the year we’d had, really needed this vacation to be a vacation.

-The next morning we got up and started packing the car, not just with luggage for the trip, but with moving boxes.
-Setting our GPS to our first destination, and pulling out of the driveway was nothing short of surreal.
+The next morning we got up and started packing Harold, Hannah’s car, not just with luggage for the trip, but with moving boxes.
+Setting the GPS to our first destination and pulling out of the driveway was nothing short of surreal.

-After what seemed like endless hours of driving through the Texas hill country, the terrain eventually changed and we found ourselves winding through the west Texas mountains.
-Harold, Hannah’s car, was doing great, until he wasn’t.
+After what seemed like endless hours of driving through the Texas hill country, the terrain eventually changed, and we found ourselves winding through the west Texas mountains.
+Harold was handling the mountains and the August heat beautifully, until he wasn’t.

 We drove to a nearby Subway for dinner where we also started calling around town for a mechanic.
-As one mechanic told us, “It’s going to be hard to find someone on a Saturday at this time of day.
+We eventually spoke with Travis who told us, “It’s going to be hard to find someone on a Saturday at this time of day.
 Everyone’s closed up for the night.”
 Having a whole town shut down at five in the afternoon isn’t something we’re accustomed to as city folks.

-The mechanic took the time to listen on the other end of the line as Matt described what was wrong with the car.
-I guess he took pity on us considering we were desperate and the town was basically shut down, because after telling us he was a diesel mechanic, not a car mechanic, and had closed for the day, he told us to come see him, and he’d see what he could do.
+Even so, he took the time to listen on the other end of the line as Matt described what was wrong with the car.
+I guess Travis took pity on us considering the town was basically shut down, because after telling us he was a diesel mechanic, not a car mechanic, and had already closed for the day, he said he’d see what he could do.

 Small town roads and GPS directions don’t always match up, so after passing our turn-off several times and arguing over the directions, we finally rolled into the kind mechanic’s driveway.
-The mechanic left his son to tend to the grill as he walked over to greet us.
+He left his son to tend to the grill and walked over to greet us.
 Turns out his shop and home were one and the same, and we’d arrived at dinner time.

-Matt explained again what had happened, and Travis asked to look under the hood.
+Matt explained what happened once more as Travis asked to look under the hood.
 He believed there was either a leak, or the coolant got too hot and caused the radiator cap to blow off.
 He sent us to the hardware store for coolant, wished us well, and encouraged us to find a mechanic when we got to New Mexico.